mli/ag-docs/get_started/tabular_quick_start.rst

-Now construct a ``TabularPredictor`` instance by specifying the label column name, and train with ``fit``.
-It will perform automatic feature engineering, train multiple models, and then ensemble them to form the final predictions.
+Now construct a ``TabularPredictor`` instance by specifying the label column name, then train on the dataset with the ``fit`` method.
+We don’t need to specify any other hyperparameters.
+This method will perform automatic feature engineering, train multiple models, and then ensemble them to form the final predictions.
 You can find detailed information in the output log.

 .. code:: python